Yasas1994/Jaeger/README.md

 ##### troubleshooting

-If you have a GPU on the system, and jaeger fails to detect it, try these steps.
+If you have a NVIDIA GPU on the system, and jaeger fails to detect it, try these steps.

 1. If you are on a HPC check whether cuda-toolkit is available as a module.
 (Skip this step if you are trying this out on your PC)